cboulanger/citext/README.md

 ```
 cd excite-docker/Data/2-layouts
 ```
-**Step 3:** Calling Exparser
+**Step 3:** In this step Exparser will be called for extracting references from Layout file by executing this command:
 ```
 $ sudo docker run -v $(pwd):/app excite_toolchain exparser
 ```
-The Outputs will be in This folders :
+The output will be provided in these different formats: plain text, xml and BibTex format and will be located in this folder :
 ```
--extracted references in plain text format:
+-extracted references in plain text format are available in this folder:
 cd excite-docker/Data/3-refs

--extracted references in xml format:
+-extracted references in xml format are available in this folder:
 cd excite-docker/Data/3-refs_seg

--extracted references in BibTeX format:
+-extracted references in BibTeX format are available in this folder:
 cd excite-docker/Data/3-refs_bibtex
 ```
-**4. forth step:** Calling EXMatcher
+**Step 4:** Calling EXMatcher, .
 ```
 $ sudo docker run -v $(pwd):/app excite_toolchain exmatcher
 ```
+The input of EXmatcher is reference strings and segments generated in the previous step.
-The Outputs will be in This folders :
+The output will be "matched document ids" and the "probability" for each match and will be located in this folder :
 ```
 cd excite-docker/Data/4-refs_crossref
 ```